Affine Grassmannians and the geometric Satake in mixed characteristic: Dimension of affine Deligne-Lusztig varieties

 \begin{thm} Rapoport's conjecture \eqref{dim ADL} holds in general. \end{thm}

 Not surprisingly, the machinery developed so far in the paper allows us to imitate the the arguments in equal characteristic with only a few justifications.
-First, one can argue as in \cite{GHKR,Ham2} to reduce the general Rapoport's conjecture to the case when $b$ is superbasic.
-It was shown in \cite{GHKR,CKV} that if $G$ is of adjoint type, superbasic $\sigma$-conjucay classes exist only when $G=\on{PGL}_n$ or $G=\Res_{E/F}\on{PGL}_n$, where $E/F$ is an unramified extension.
-The case when $G=\on{PGL}_n$ was treated by Viehmann \cite{V} (in the equal characteristic situation but the same arguments apply here).
-We reduce the case $G=\Res_{E/F}\on{PGL}_n$ to the case $G=\on{PGL}_n$ and then apply \cite{V}.
+First, one can argue as in \cite{GHKR,Ham2} to reduce the general Rapoport conjecture to the case when $b$ is superbasic.
+It was shown in \cite{GHKR,CKV} that if $G$ is of adjoint type, superbasic $\sigma$-conjugacy classes exist only when $G_F=\on{PGL}_n$ or $G_F=\Res_{E/F}\on{PGL}_n$, where $E/F$ is an unramified extension.
+The $\on{PGL}_n$ case was treated by Viehmann \cite{V} (in equal characteristic but the same arguments apply here).
+We will reduce the $\Res_{E/F}\on{PGL}_n$ case to the $\on{PGL}_n$ case and then apply \cite{V}.
 This in particular gives a shorter proof of the main result of \cite{Ham2} (but it uses \cite{V}).
-We sketch the arguments in what follows.
+We sketch the arguments in the sequel.

 \begin{rmk} This is a side remark arising as a comment by G. Pappas.
-Although the algebro-geometric structure on $X_{\leq\mu}(b)$ was not known before, the authors of \cite{CKV} defined a notation of the set of connected components $\pi_0(X_{\leq\mu}(b))$ for $X_{\leq\mu}(b)$.
-It is clear that if two points on $X_{\leq\mu}(b)$ are in the same connected component in the sense of \emph{loc. cit.}, they are in the same connected component under the Zariski topology.
-If in their definition arbitrary test rings (rather than smooth rings) are allowed\footnote{In \emph{loc. cit.}, it was conjectured that these two definitions coincide.}, the converse holds.
-On the other hand, it seems that their arguments can be adapted to our setting to prove that the structure of connected components of $X_{\leq \mu}(b)$ in our sense is also given by the statement of \cite[Theorem 1.1]{CKV}, and therefore it follows a posteriori that the two notions are the same.
-In any case, when $X_{\leq\mu}(b)$ is the set of $\bF_p$-points of a Rapoport-Zink space, their $\pi_0$ coincides with the $\pi_0$ of the RZ space, and by Proposition \ref{ADLV=RZ} below, also coincides with $\pi_0$ of $X_{\leq\mu}(b)$ as the perfection of an algebraic space. \end{rmk}
+Although the algebro-geometric structure on $X_{\leq\mu}(b)$ was not known before, the authors of \cite{CKV} defined a notion of the set of connected components $\pi_0(X_{\leq\mu}(b))$ of $X_{\leq\mu}(b)$.
+One can check that if two points in $X_{\leq\mu}(b)(\bar k)$ are in the same connected component in the sense of \emph{loc. cit.}, they are in the same connected component under the Zariski topology.
+The converse will also hold if in their definition arbitrary test rings (rather than just smooth rings) are allowed\footnote{In \emph{loc. cit.}, it was conjectured that these two definitions coincide.}.
+On the other hand, it seems that one can directly adapt their arguments to our setting to prove that the structure of connected components of $X_{\leq \mu}(b)$ in our sense is also given by the statement of \cite[Theorem 1.1]{CKV}.
+Then it would follow a posteriori that the two notions are the same.
+In any case, when $X_{\leq\mu}(b)$ is the set of $\bar{\bF}_p$-points of a Rapoport-Zink space, their $\pi_0$ coincides with the $\pi_0$ of the RZ space, and by Proposition \ref{ADLV=RZ} below, also coincides with $\pi_0$ of $X_{\leq\mu}(b)$ as the perfection of an algebraic space. \end{rmk}